-Getting Your Wheels in - and Around - Town
+Getting Your Wheels Around Town

-Tips on getting around town on two — or four — wheels.
+Tips on getting around town on two, or four, wheels.

 Now that you're here, you're probably wondering how to get around and where to park your car when you're not at home, at work, or at the grocery store.
 If you moved here from a big city like I did you probably assume it will be easy to drive around St. Augustine and that parking won't be an issue.
 You may want to rethink this.
 Although you won't have to circle your neighborhood looking for a parking spot for 20-plus minutes like I used to do in South Philly, eventually you'll encounter parking — and traffic — woes.
 Consider this: More than six million visitors come to St. Augustine every year and many of them bring their cars!
 Be prepared, so you don't spend $20.00 on parking while also sitting in traffic for up to an hour during your first Night of Lights celebration.